thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 * Participants collaborate to write alt-text for each other's work from a previous collaborative Google Slide deck of community-based project overviews.
 * Held a large group debrief where each breakout group explained their alt-text choices and process, followed by comments from original group members about the accuracy, context, and other information.
 <!--- * Discussion about resources needed to write complete alt-text for completely unfamiliar images. --->

+#### Results
+After 15 minutes of breakout room activity (3 rooms), alternative text had been written for 17/22 images (77%).
+This shows that collaborative alternative text writing for unfamiliar/novel images is highly efficient.
+Dividing up the workload likely results in less fatigue than writing alternative text continuously (as in Application Part 1)

 <a id="item-seven"></a>
 ### Closing Discussion